jennyweegar/fullstack-nanodegree-movie-trailer-website/README.md

 # Fullstack-Nanodegree-Movie-Trailer-Website
-##Movie Trailer Website:
+##Movie Trailer Website:Movie Trailer Website is a script written to produce a static website which displays
-    Movie Trailer Website is a script written to produce a static website which displays 6 different movies titles and poster images.
+    6 different movies titles and poster images.
 You may click on the poster of each movie and the youtube trailer will play for the respective movie on the same web page.